DuendeInexistente/Cirque/CreakJou.md

 Some medics are also trying possible cures, one of them via surgery, but they are the fewer and not many volunteer.

-Maybe Equestrian surgeons could remove all the growths, just maybe.
+Maybe Equestrian surgeons could remove all the growths at this stage, just maybe.
 This place's can't.

 ### 05 - 01